Paradeluxe/Praditor/README.md

 If you would like to download the datasets that were used in developing Praditor, please refer to [our OSF storage](https://osf.io/9se8r/).

+## 🙌 Acknowledgments
+Shout out to these remarkable contributors!!
+- Thank **YU Xinqi**, **Dr. MA Yunxiao**, **ZHANG Sifan** for their work in validating the effectiveness of _Praditor_'s algorithm.
+- Thank **HU Wing Chung** for her work in packaging _Praditor_ for macOS (arm64 and universal2)
+- Thank **Prof. ZHANG Haoyun** (University of Macau) and **Prof. WANG Ruiming** (South China Normal University) for their guidance and support for this project

+Also, the funding:
+- This project was funded by the National Natural Science Foundation of China (32200845), the Science and Technology Development Fund, Macao S.A.R (FDCT, 0153/2022/A), and the Multi-Year Research Grant (MYRG2022-00148-ICI) from the University of Macau to Haoyun Zhang.

 # Contact us
 _**Praditor**_ is written and maintained by **Tony, Liu Zhengyuan** from Centre for Cognitive and Brain Sciences, University of Macau.